Pac-Man Championship Edition is a maze game developed and published digitally by Namco Bandai for the Xbox 360 on June 6, 2007.

 - Championship Mode - 5-minute time limit.
-The primary gameplay mode.

 - Extra Mode 2 - 10-minute time limit.
 The maze layouts have a unique "grid" style typically composed of square-shaped barriers.

 - Extra Mode 3 - 10-minute time limit.
-The initial maze is laid out in a very constrained fashion with simple dot patterns.
+The initial maze layout is laid out in a very constrained fashion with simple dot patterns.
 As the player progresses, the layouts gradually become larger and more complex.